jgilfoil/home-cluster/README.md

 ##

 This repository manages my Home Kubernetes Cluster.
-I leverage GitOps principles and orchestrate via Flux for continuous deployment and kustomize for as much templating and variable substition as is reasonable, for services and applications in an advanced home network environment.

 This is iteration ~2.0 of my home cluster.
 You can see my previous iteration, archived [here](https://github.com/jgilfoil/k8s-gitops).
-One of my main goals for this environment is to leverage as much automation as possible to remove overhead and maintenance tasks required to maintain this, even as I add more applications.
+One of my main goals for this evolution is to leverage as much automation as possible to remove overhead and maintenance tasks required to maintain this, even as I add more applications.

 Inspired and based on [onedr0p's cluster template](https://github.com/onedr0p/cluster-template).